 Poseidon did not wreck my ships with fearful squalls and tempestuous winds, nor did I fall to any hostile tribe on land.
 It was Aegisthus who plotted my destruction and with my accursed wife put me to death.
 He invited me to the palace, he feasted me, and he killed me as a man fells an ox at its manger.
 That was my most pitiful end.
 (Odyssey, Book 11, 406-413)

 The Trojan War in Archaeology

 A conflict between Mycenaeans and Hittites in Anatolia may well have occurred in the late Bronze Age and archaeological excavations at Troy have revealed that Troy VI (c.
 1750-1300 BCE), one of many layers in the site’s history, is the most likely candidate for the besieged city of Homer’s Trojan War.
-Impressive fortification walls, which are 5 m thick and 8 m high and include several towers, certainly fit the Homeric description of ‘strong-built Troy’.
+Impressive fortification walls which are 5 metres thick and 8 metres high and include several towers certainly fit the Homeric description of ‘strong-built Troy’.
 The lower town covers an impressive 270,000 m² protected by an encircling rock-cut ditch and suggests a grand city like the Troy of tradition.

 The Mask & Tomb of Agamemnon